pwintz/sharc/README.md

 docker run --rm sharc:my_tag <command_to_run>
 ```
 (without `-it`).
-The `--rm` argument ensures that the container is deleted after exectution.
+The `--rm` argument ensures that the container is deleted after execution.
 The initial working directory of the sharc images is the `examples/` folder.
 To run the ACC example, `<command_to_run>` can be replaced by "cd acc_example && sharc --config_filename fake_delays.json", resulting in
 ```